Onufriev-Lab/hi-c_model_validation/README.md

  Conformation files from Ref [2] is [here] (http://people.cs.vt.edu/%7Eonufriev/CODES/DROSOPHILA_NUCLEUS.zip)

 The inputs of the C++ code include the trajectory file, the LamSites text file, and the specific time frame obtained from the selection algorithm.
 We take a trajectory (one by one);
-to each trajectory, we randomly choose a time-slice (a piece) within a tau.
-For example, the command above assume tau= 1min.
+to each trajectory, we randomly choose a time-slice (a piece).
 The trajectory file in Ref[2] include 400,000 snapshots.
-The outputs are the "Rs" values corresponding to each specific genomic distance.
+The outputs are the "$\langle R_s \rangle$" values corresponding to all genomic distance.

 ## To Compute Relative $\langle R_s \rangle$, CV and Relative CV
 To compute CV valuse across the genome before incorporate the up-conversion, run